 Our Experts Can Handle All Your Air Conditioning Repair Needs

 Regardless of why your AC is leaking water, Peitz Service Experts can set things right.
 We’ll troubleshoot and repair your air conditioner, getting it back to operating again quickly.

-Our technicians are highly trained, knowledgeable and NATE-certified to deliver a job well done.
+Our technicians are highly trained, knowledgeable and ACE-certified to deliver a job well done.
 We have complete confidence in our service—in fact, we back up everything we offer with a one-year 100% Satisfaction Guarantee!*

 We’ll even suggest a stress-free membership plan.
 This could help you catch AC issues early so you can halt future service while keeping your home comfier.